 This spot might be obvious, but it’s certainly not overrated.
 Thanks to 23 miles of run-, bike-, and walk-friendly paths and water fountains, the Charles River is lined with runners from sunrise to sunset.
 If you cross any bridge, you’ll stumble onto Cambridge’s Memorial Drive, which has equally great running paths and even better views of the Boston skyline.
 You can easily create loops from three miles to 20+ based on bridges alone.
 And get this: in the winter, local companies set up shop to fuel runners as they pass by.
 Awesome!

 Since looping around the reservoir is only a mile and a half, you’re going to have to get creative if you want to get a solid workout in.
-Lucky for you, this spot is situated a few steps from the campus of Boston College and Commonwealth Ave.
-And that, friends, is where the infamous “Heartbreak Hill” is located.
-So, here’s what you need to do: Plan on running the flat reservoir loop, enjoying views of the Boston skyline on a clear day.
+Lucky for you, this spot is situated a few steps from the campus of Boston College and Commonwealth Ave. — and that, friends, is where the infamous “Heartbreak Hill” is located.
+So, here’s what you need to do: Plan on running the flat reservoir loop to enjoy views of the Boston skyline on a clear day.
 Then, add some mileage and a serious challenge to your workout by heading through BC’s campus to Commonwealth (and Heartbreak Hill) for some hill repeats.

 Just north of Boston is the Middlesex Fells, a 2,500-acre reservation that’s a go-to spot for hikers, mountain bikers, and dog walkers.
-And it’s one of the best local trail running destinations too.
+And it’s one of the best local trail running destinations, too.
 There are tons of routes of choose from depending on the length and difficulty of your run.
 Try the Reservoir Trail for moderate terrain and a path you can cut short if you don’t want to tackle all 5.2 miles.
-Though, if you’re looking to really test yourself, you can’t beat the Skyline Trail, which consists of about 6.4 miles of difficult terrain…and spectacular views.
+But if you’re looking to really test yourself, you can’t beat the Skyline Trail, which consists of about 6.4 miles of difficult terrain and spectacular views.